 These milestones include recognizing loved ones and objects, developing hand and eye coordination, and learning through visual stimulation.
 If poor vision or eye problems interfere with these activities, your child may have difficulties achieving these anticipated milestones.

-Dr. Cooper and Dr. Tran recommend pediatric eye exams for all children six months or older, unless you notice potential signs of vision problems earlier.
+Dr. Cooper and Dr. Chung recommend pediatric eye exams for all children three years or older, unless you notice potential signs of vision problems earlier.
 Annual eye exams should follow as your child ages, until the age of 18.

 More frequent visits may be necessary if the doctor identifies issues affecting your child’s eye health or there are concurrent medical conditions that can affect the health of their eyes, such as diabetes.